If you’re looking for a city with more reliable ghosts and apparitions than most, Bath, England may be ideal.

-Fans of ‘Pride and Prejudice’ will enjoy the famous Regency-era Pump Room as well as the Jane Austen Centre.
+If you’re a tourist and a fan of ‘Pride and Prejudice,’ you’ll enjoy the famous Regency-era Pump Room as well as the Jane Austen Centre.

 Around the city of Bath, ghostly figures and apparitions so commonplace, locals often take them for granted.

-In other words – for ghost hunters – Bath is a perfect destination for an extended holiday or vacation.
+That’s why, especially for ghost hunters, Bath is a perfect destination for an extended holiday or vacation.

 Here are a few of Bath’s most famous ghosts:

 Easily Bath’s most famous and most-seen ghost, the man in the black hat is dressed in late 18th-century attire and sometimes wears a billowing black cloak.
 He’s regularly seen around the Assembly Rooms.

 For the best results, look for him at Saville Row and Bennett Street. [ map ]

 Note: That isn’t the infamous “Hat Man” of popular folklore.

 Several ghosts have appeared in the vicinity of Freezing Hill, just outside Bath.
 Most of these phantoms are from the 17th century, when this hill was the site of the bloody Battle of Lansdown.

 The best opportunity to see these ghosts is from The Park, a 240 acre estate featuring a Jacobean mansion that is now an hotel.
 You can also enjoy a fine meal at The Oakwood Restaurant, and play golf at their Crown and Cromwell courses. [ map ]